 Any copy of the modern reprint publication of Marin Mersenne’s ‘Harmonie universelle’, Paris, 1986, ISBN ‘2-222-00835-2’

 Properties: R7 is example of (has example): F3 Manifestation Product Type

+[I don't think we need specific properties between F5 Item and Fn Storage Unit; an instance of F5 Item can either P46 be composed of an instance of Fn Storage Unit, or P46i form part of Fn Storage Unit (or be equal to it); I think the CIDOC CRM property P46 is composed of (forms part of) is sufficient (unless we need a specific property for the equivalence relationship between an item and a storage unit)]

-Z9 Storage Unit
+Fn Storage Unit

 Subclass of: F4 Manifestation Singleton

 Scope note: This class comprises unique combinations of instances of E18 Physical Thing that are bound together, or otherwise physically united, for the sake of preservation, and are communicated to library users as single, indivisible units.
 The individual components of a given instance of Z9 Storage Unit are generally instances of F4 Manifestation Singleton and/or F5 Item, but the binding itself that holds them together can be a valuable piece of cultural heritage that is worth describing for its own sake.
 Z9 Storage Unit makes it possible to account indifferently for the description of the various materials (printed or manuscript or of any other type) that make up a holding, and of the binding (or any other type of device, e.g. a box, a casket, etc.) that was produced for that holding, if needed.

+An instance of Fn Storage Unit can be either larger than an instance of F5 Item (if it contains an instance of F5 Item plus something else, e.g. another instance of F5 Item, or dried flowers), or smaller than an instance of F5 Item (if it results from the decomposition of an instance of F5 Item into separate physical units, e.g. a printed copy in one volume that was transformed into three interleaved volumes, or a 2 CD box of which only 1 CD was kept).

 Examples: The physical storage unit held by the BnF and containing under one binding exemplars of Vol. 307, No. 1 (January 2011) through Vol. 308, No. 5 (December 2011) of the periodical entitled ‘The Atlantic Monthly’ (ISSN ‘1072-7825’)